gicheonkang/dan-visdial/README.md

 ```sh
 python evaluate.py -load_path /path/to/.pth -split val or test
 ```
 Validation scores can be checked in offline setting.
-But if you want to see the test-split score, you have to submit a json file to [online evaluation server][7].
-You can make json format with `-save_ranks` option.
+But if you want to check the test-split score, you have to submit a json file to [online evaluation server][7].
+You can make json format with `-save_ranks=True` option.

 [1]: https://arxiv.org/abs/1902.09368
 [2]: https://conda.io/docs/user-guide/install/download.html